 More complex versions of Sambal Sauce have other ingredients such as garlic, shrimp paste, and lemongrass.
 The simple version is fine for the purposes of this recipe.

-1 Pandan Leaf (available in Asian Markets) ·see notes
+- 1 Pandan Leaf (available in Asian Markets) Omit if unable to find

 For traditional Malaysian Nasi Lemak, garnish with hard boiled eggs, fried anchovies and roasted peanuts.
 No Nasi Lemak would be complete, however, without some spicy Sambal Sauce on the side.